Pakistan's ex-premier calls off planned sit-in, demands vote

 Associated Press

-ISLAMABAD (AP) — Pakistan’s defiant former Prime Minister Imran Khan cancelled a planned, open-ended sit-in in Islamabad on Thursday, temporarily assuaging fears of protracted civil conflict after he led thousands on a march toward Parliament demanding the government’s resignation.
+ISLAMABAD (AP) — Pakistan’s defiant former Prime Minister Imran Khan called off a planned, open-ended sit-in in Islamabad on Thursday, temporarily assuaging fears of a protracted civil conflict after he led thousands on a march toward Parliament and demanded the government’s resignation.

-Khan’s followers began converging on the capital on Wednesday, with some 10,000 reaching the city center around midnight.
-Khan himself entered as part of a large convoy of cars, buses and trucks, with demonstrators waving flags and rallying overnight.
-Some clashed with police outside Parliament.
+Khan’s followers began converging on the Pakistani capital on Wednesday, with some 10,000 reaching the city center around midnight.
+Khan himself entered Islamabad as part of a large convoy of cars, buses and trucks, with demonstrators waving flags and rallying overnight.
+Some of his supporters clashed with police outside Parliament.

-Khan gave Prime Minister Shahbaz Sharif — who replaced him in April — less than a week to call for new elections, warning that if his government didn’t comply, he’d return to the capital with three million supporters.
+Khan gave Prime Minister Shahbaz Sharif — who replaced him in April — less than a week to call for new elections, warning that if his government didn’t comply, Khan would return to the capital with 3 million supporters.

-“I am giving you six days,” Khan said from a sound truck parked on the central Jinnah Avenue early Thursday, demanding the dissolution of Parliament as well.
+“I am giving you six days,” Khan said from a sound truck parked on the central Jinnah Avenue early Thursday, demanding also the dissolution of Parliament.
 “If you don’t do it after six days, I will return,” he said.

-Hours later, Sharif refused the demand, saying he was open to talks with Khan but that any decision about an early vote would be made by parliament.
+Hours later, Sharif said he was open to talks with Khan but that any decision about an early vote would be made by parliament.
 “You cannot dictate to us.
-No such blackmailing from you will be accepted,” he said to applause at the National Assembly.
+No such blackmailing from you will be accepted,” he said to applause inside the National Assembly..

+Sharif also met with police officers and paramilitary Rangers in Islamabad on Thursday to personally thank them for wisely handling the protesters — without firing a single bullet.
+Authorities said more than 100 policemen were injured in clashes with demonstrators on Wednesday.

 Khan, a former cricket star turned Islamist politician, was prime minister for over three and half years until he was ousted last month by a no-confidence vote in Parliament.
 Since then, he has held rallies across the country, saying his removal from office was the result of a U.S.-organized plot.
 Washington has denied the allegation, and Sharif has called Khan’s claim “a pack of lies.”